Top 20 things to do in Amsterdam

 Immerse yourself in culture at Westergas

 Located at Westerpark, this sprawling complex of former industrial buildings used to be the city’s municipal gasworks.
 Now transformed into a colourful cultural hub, Westergas is home to a variety of tempting bars, restaurants, coffee roasters, a microbrewery, art-house cinema, and a whole host of creative businesses.
 Look out for regular food markets, mini-festivals and events held here, such as the vibrant Sunday market held on the first Sunday of every month.

-Check out the museums & majestic buildings in Museumplein
+Check out the museums and majestic buildings in Museumplein